 Hiking along Northwest River Park's many trails brings nature up close.
 Venture down Otter Point, encounter a deer on the "Deer Island Trail," or stroll along any of the park's more than seven miles of winding trails.
-A portion of the Molly Mitchell trail is accessible to the physically disabled.
+A portion of the Molly Mitchell trail has connecting sidewalks for accessibility.

 This trail was named for the creek that borders the western edge of the park.
 The trail was purposely directed to lead under a picturesque arched hickory tree with resurrection fern.
 The resurrection fern curls up and turns brown when it is dry and turns green when it rains.

 Molly Mitchell Trail begins in the Molly Mitchell Meadow.
 These areas were named in honor of the former land owners who resided in the place where the park’s group picnic shelter now stands.

 Scenic Slough - A slough (pronounced slew) is a tributary of a creek that helps to absorb excess water in the swamp during periods of high water.
 This area is an ideal wildlife habitat for wood ducks, otters, squirrels, reptiles, and amphibians.